sph-mn/sph-db/other/documentation/considerations.md

   * store type with the data
   * con
     * store type in data. makes get-all-of-type-x more difficult. possibly needs additional index
-    * duplicated with each node
+    * duplicated with each record
     * have to read data to find type
   * pro
     * smaller relations

-# how to cluster nodes of the same type
+# how to cluster records of the same type
 archieved by having sorted keys and the type at the beginning of keys

 # should readers possibly return results and end-of-data in one call